 According to Hand et al. (1984), three categories of breakthrough curves were defined corresponding to different Biot numbers.
 Category (1): when $Bi \le 0.5$, liquid-phase mass transfer rate controls the adsorption process and the effluent concentration profile curves sharply upward to $C/C_0 = 1.0$.
 Category (2): when $0.5 < Bi \le 30$, both liquid- and solid-phase mass transfer rate controls the adsorption process and the effluent concentration profile tends to be S-shaped or sigmoidal.
-Category (3): when Bi > 30, solid-phase mass transfer rate controls the adsorption process and the effluent concentration profile will be concave downward, and it will asymptotically approach C_0 BTCs in categories 1 and 2 show sigmoidal breakthrough profiles and are most commonly found in organic pollutants adsorption onto activated carbon.
+Category (3): when Bi > 30, solid-phase mass transfer rate controls the adsorption process and the effluent concentration profile tends to be S-shaped or sigmoidal.
+Category (3): when Bi > 30, solid-phase mass transfer rate controls the adsorption profile and profile will be concave downward, and it will asymptotically approach C_0 .
+BTCs in categories 1 and 2 show sigmoidal breakthrough profiles and are most commonly found in organic pollutants adsorption onto activated carbon.
 The Biot numbers found for all RSSCTs were more than 30 (Bi = 43-88) except for the one examined to show the effect of initial concentration of 20 μ g/L (Bi = 26).
 So the breakthrough characteristics should follow category 3 which is typical for arsenic as found by Aragon (2002).

 However, the HSDM simulation exhibits some divergence from the monitored BTC, but correctly describes the initial phase.
 The ending phases of the BTCs specifically after the breakthrough do not perfectly follow the simulation data due to more than one type of bonding mechanism responsible for arsenic removal.
 Initially, the primary bond between the adsorbent and solute is due to electrostatic attraction between the anionic arsenic ions and the cationic iron oxide present on the nZVI/GAC.
 A strictly electrostatic mechanism would be expected to yield steep breakthrough curves similar to those from an ion exchange column.
-With time, mono- and bidescribed the nature of these bonds.
+With time, mono- and bidentate covalent bonds form which are stronger.
+Fendorf et al. (1997) and other investigators have described the nature of these bonds.
 The presence of a second, slower but stronger adsorption mechanism, such as covalent bonding, contributes to the breakthrough curve in which internal diffusion and attachment effectively extend the length of the mass transfer zone.
 Another justification of dissimilarity in breakthrough curves can be explained by the fundamental assumptions incorporated in the HSDM.
 In HSDM, plug flow through the bed was assumed.
 This assumption is invalid due to advection, dispersion, diffusion, and adsorption taking place within the column.
 This is apparent in the breakthrough curves.